nwg-piotr/nwg-hello/README.md

 - `"layer"`: allows choosing gtk-layer-shell layer: 'background', 'bottom', 'top', 'overlay'; 'overlay' will be used if no value given.
 - `"keyboard-mode"`: allows choosing gtk-layer-shell keyboard mode: 'none', 'exclusive', 'on_demand'; 'exclusive' will be used if no value given.
 - `"lang"` allows you to force the use of a specific language, regardless of the `$LANG` system variable.
 Check if we have the translation in the [langs directory](https://github.com/nwg-piotr/nwg-hello/tree/main/nwg_hello/langs).
 - `"avatar-show"`: determines whether to display the user's profile picture.
-You may use [Mugshot](https://github.com/bluesabre/mugshot) to set one.
 - `"avatar-size"`: avatar image size in pixels.
 - `"avatar-border-width"`: avatar border width in pixels.
 - `"avatar-border-color"`: a hexadecimal value of avatar border color ("#rgb" or "#rrggbb").